Close

 Knowing how much a car is worth is often difficult, and many people just trust dealerships to have a better idea of their car’s value.
 However, it is important to look into how much your car’s diminished value claim could be worth, which inevitably means looking into how much your car should be worth before and after the accident.

+Victims can and should calculate a vehicle’s diminished value before accepting any settlement.
 The diminished value claim itself will be for the difference in value between what your car was worth and what it is now worth after the crash.
 This value is ultimately added on top of other costs, like the cost of repairs and labor.

 Original Value